What to Know About Self Storage Regulatory Changes

 GDPR requires self storage businesses to ensure the protection of personal data collected from customers.
 This includes obtaining explicit consent for data processing, providing transparency about how data is used, and implementing strong security measures to prevent data breaches.

-What to Expect from Technology Advancements in Self Storage
+Technology Advancements in Storage Security